catalyst-featured-resereach-hero-iwd

 Celebrate International Women’s Day and Women’s History Month

 International Women's Day, recognized on 8 March by the United Nations, is a powerful opportunity to celebrate women's achievements worldwide and advocate for their rights and safety.
-Women's History Month, observed in March in countries like the US and UK and October in Canada, continues this mission by honoring the courage and sacrifices of women throughout history while shining a light on the progress still needed.
-Together, let's celebrate, reflect, and act for a more equitable future.
+Women's History Month—observed in March in the US, UK, and Australia and October in Canada—continues this mission by honoring the courage and sacrifices of women throughout history while shining a light on the progress still needed.

 Why Women's History Month is important

 Women have made enormous strides in the last century like winning the right to vote, gaining greater financial independence, and contributing to science and other fields that have improved the lives of millions.
-As critical as all these advances have been, there is still much work ahead to improve the status of women after more than a thousand years of uneven power dynamics.
+As critical as all these advances have been, there is still much work ahead to improve the status of women after millennia of uneven power dynamics.

 Learn more